PrestaShop/docs/development/components/database/objectmodel.md

 ### Multiple stores/shops and languages objects{#multiple-stores-languages}

-PrestaShop's ObjectModel can handle both multiple languages and multiple shops entities.
-The entity `Category` is a good example of this case :
+PrestaShop's ObjectModel can handle both multiple languages and multiple shop entities.
+The entity `Category` is a good example of this case:

 - we need to translate a Category name for each language
 - we may need to change the name of a Category for different shops

-#### Under the hood : how does it work ?
+#### Under the hood: how does it work?

 When declaring a multi-store ObjectModel, PrestaShop will fetch another database table named like your base database table, with a suffix `_shop`
 This table is a pivot table referencing at least the id of the base Object (`id_cms`) and the id of the shop (`id_shop`).